Iso Edge Domains: Definitions and Enumeration techniques

 The iso-edge domain of a Delaunay subdivision is

-When the number of facets of the Voronoi polytope is $2(2^n-1)$ the iso-edge domain is full dimensional and we say that the iso-edge domain is {\em primitive}.
+{If} the number of facets of the Voronoi polytope is $2(2^n-1)$, {then} the iso-edge domain is full dimensional and we say that it is {\em primitive}.
 This is equivalent to saying that for each $v\in \parity_n$ we have $\left\vert\tCVP(A,v)\right\vert = 2$ or to saying that all the centrally symmetric Delaunay polytopes are $1$-dimensional.